Skip to content

 Solution:

-Keeping things simple and sober is probably the catch here, because your eLearning sessions are not professional gaming tournaments.
+Keeping things simple and sober is probably the catch here, because your eLearning courses are not professional gaming tournaments.
 After your strategy is finalized, including simple game elements to enhance learner engagement and motivation, while making things fun and exciting is the main focus behind the gamification of your eLearning courses.
 The elements like basic levels, completion rewards, mid-course assessment points, and skill badges should make up for the simple game elements that can be used.
 Complex game elements should generally be avoided or only be used under certain conditions to meet specific requirements or else it overwhelms the learners and makes them lose focus.

 4. Rewards being prioritized over learning objectives